Suraj Mal: Military career

+Chandaus War (1745)

 The Chandaus War, a significant event in Maharaja Surajmal's career, took place in 1745 when Delhi Mughal Badshah Muhammad Shah angered Nawab Fateh Ali Khan of Koil (Aligarh).
 To punish him, Badsah sent an Afghan Chieftain, Asad Khan.
 Fateh Ali Khan sought Suraj Mal's help, and in November 1745, he took his first independent decision in external political and army affairs.
 Surajmal assured Fateh Ali Khan to help and sent an army under his son's command.
 The war at Chandaus resulted in the death of Asad Khan and the defeat of the royal army, thereby increasing the power of Bharatpur Kingdom.

-Battle of Bagru (August, 1748)
+Battle of Bagru (1748)

 Maharaja Surajmal had a good relationship with Jai Singh of Jaipur.
 After Jaisingh's death, his sons Ishwari Singh and Madho Singh began fighting over the throne.
 Maharaja Surajmal wanted to make Ishwari Singh the next heir, while Maharana Jagat Singh wanted Madho Singh the King.
 The fight lasted until Ishwari Singh won in March 1747.
 Madho Singh returned with the Marathas, Rathores, and Sisodia Kings of Udaipur, and king Surajmal supported Ishwari Singh with 10,000 soldiers.
-Ishwari Singh won the battle and obtained the royal text of Jaipur.
+Ishwari Singh won the battle in August 1748 and obtained the royal text of Jaipur.

-Plunder of old Delhi
+Plunder of Delhi

 Map of the Indian Subcontinent in 1751.

 The Mughal Emperor had taken back the domain of Awadh and Allahabad from Safdar Jang, wazir of Oudh State, and to avenge his humiliation, Safdar Jang rebelled and attacked Delhi.
 Suraj Mal also fought under Safdar Jang against the Mughals.
 On Suraj's advice, Safdar Jang reacted by appointing Akbar Ādilshāh as emperor.
 On 14 May the supporters of Suraj Mal sacked Chārbāg, Bāg-e-kultāt and Hakīm Munīm Bridge; the next day, Jaisinghpura went on to burn several areas.
 On 16 May Suraj Mal under Safdar Jang attacked Delhi and defeated Sādil Khan and Raja Devidatta in battle.